2021 United Nations Climate Change Conference: Outcomes

 More than 100 countries, including Brazil, pledged to reverse deforestation by 2030.

-The final text of the Glasgow Climate Pact include a call to: "accelerating efforts towards... phase-out of inefficient fossil fuel subsidies".
+The final text of the Glasgow Climate Pact included a call to "accelerating efforts towards... phase-out of inefficient fossil fuel subsidies".
 34 countries with several banks and financial agencies pledged to stop international funding for "unabated fossil fuel energy sector by the end of 2022, except in limited and clearly defined circumstances that are consistent with a 1.5°C warming limit and the goals of the Paris Agreement" and increase financing of more sustainable projects, including Canada—the main provider of such finances, France, Germany, Italy and Spain—the biggest financers in European Union.

 More than 40 countries pledged to move away from coal.

 The United States and China reached an agreement about cooperation on measures to stop climate change, including lowering methane emissions, phasing out the use of coal, and forest conservation.

 39 countries and institutions signed the Glasgow Statement, an international agreement to shift international public finance away from fossil fuels towards clean energy.
 If implemented properly, the Glasgow Statement will shift $28 billion per year from fossil fuels to clean energy.

 India promised to draw half of its energy requirement from renewable sources by 2030 and achieve carbon neutrality by 2070.

 Governments of 24 developed countries and a group of major car manufacturers such as GM, Ford, Volvo, BYD Auto, Jaguar Land Rover, and Mercedes-Benz have committed to "work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets".
 Major car manufacturing nations like China, the US, Japan, Germany, and South Korea, as well as Toyota, Volkswagen, Nissan-Renault-Mitsubishi, Stellantis, Honda, and Hyundai had not signed up to the pledge.

 New pledges for financial help for climate change mitigation and adaptation were announced.

 Climate Action Tracker on 9 November 2021, described the results as follows: the global temperature will rise by 2.7 °C by the end of the century with current policies.
 The temperature will rise by 2.4 °C if only the pledges for 2030 are implemented, by 2.1 °C if the long-term targets are also achieved and by 1.8 °C if all the announced targets are fully achieved.

 The Glasgow Financial Alliance for Net Zero (GFANZ) announced that financial institutions controlling $130 trillion were now signed up to 'net zero' emissions pledges by 2050.